Bulletin #3101, Recipe to Market: How to Start a Specialty Food Business in Maine

 Acidified foods need to be tested by UMaine to ensure that the equilibrium pH is below 4.6, which prevents the potential growth of Clostridium botulinum, the bacterium that can produce botulism.
 You should buy an accurate pH meter to test batches of your food product.
 Acidified foods need to be tested 16 to 24 hours after they were produced and the equilibrium pH of each batch documented.
 You will be permitted to produce acidified foods in your home kitchen if the UMaine testing results show that your product falls within safe ranges (pH of 4.2 or less for every component within 24 hours of thermal processing).

-For guidance on how to purchase a pH meter, please visit the University of Nebraska website on Selecting a pH Meter.
+For guidance on how to purchase a pH meter, please visit Cornell University’s fact sheet on purchasing a pH meter.
 Our general pH meter recommendations are if you are producing a food product with a pH of 4.0 or higher, it is best to purchase a pH meter with an accuracy rating of 0.01 + pH units.
 If producing an acidified food with a pH below 4.0, it would be best to purchase a pH meter that has an accuracy rating of 0.1 + pH units.

 How to Determine pH Accurately